 About the Celebrating Community Project

-Each Honoree will have a bronze bust sculpted and placed on pedestals along with a plaque that will explain their role as a champion for the marginalized group and placed in a sculpture park setting.
+A bronze bust of each honoree has been sculpted and placed on a pedestal along with a plaque explaining their role as a champion for the marginalized group and placed in a sculpture park setting.

-Pulling the art park together will be a large sculpted arc displaying the inspirational sculpture park theme:
+Pulling the art park together is a large sculpted arc displaying the inspirational sculpture park theme:

 “The arc of the moral universe is long, but it bends towards justice.”
 Martin Luther King Jr.

 In the beginning!